Support and distribution inference from noisy data: Estimation of the support

 and for any $\delta \in (0,1)$, there exists $C>0$ depending only on $a$, $D$, $S$, $E$, $\nu$ and $\delta$, and there exists $n_0$, such that for all $n \geq n_0$,

 where the infimum in \eqref{eq:infkappa} and \eqref{eq:inf1} is taken over all possible estimators $\widehat{\Mcal}$ of $\Mcal_G$. \end{theorem}

 \begin{remark} \begin{itemize} \item The lower bound in Theorem~\ref{thm:lower} almost matches the upper bound for the maximum risk of our estimator in Theorem~\ref{theorem:rateH}.
 Thus our work identifies the main factor in the minimax rate for the estimation of the support in Hausdorff loss.
+Notice that \eqref{eq:inf1} is weaker than \eqref{eq:infkappa} with $\kappa=1$, but we were not able to find a $f_{\kappa}$suitable to prove \eqref{eq:infkappa} with $\kappa=1$, see Lemma \ref{lemma:fourierbound} below.

 \item In~\cite{GPVW12}, the lower bound does not match the upper bound by a larger power in the rate (almost twice).